react-querybuilder/react-querybuilder/docs/api/querybuilder.md

 }
 ```

-If the `inlineCombinators` prop is provided, then the `query` argument will be of type `RuleGroupTypeIC`, which looks like this:
+If the `independendCombinators` prop is provided, then the `query` argument will be of type `RuleGroupTypeIC`, which looks like this:

 ```json
 {